 The M.S. in Biological Sciences will provide both a traditional biological curricula and innovative approaches to instruction.
 You will take core and required courses spanning a wide range of disciplines, from molecular, through organismal, to ecosystem-level biology.
 This rigorous curriculum will provide a practical foundation that can be applied as an entry point or a terminal degree for professional careers in biomedicine, biotechnology, and environmental biology.

 The M.S. in Biological Sciences is not a lock-step program and offers both thesis and capstone (non-thesis) tracks.
 The capstone (non-theses) track is the default option and will require 45 credit hours (24 hours of core/required courses, 15 hours of electives, and 6 hours of capstone).
 The thesis track will require 39 credit hours for completion (24 hours of core/required courses, 9 hours of electives, and 6 hours of thesis) and also the approval of an OC faculty member to advise and support a specific research project.

 One of the most innovative aspects of the curricula, is the possibility of working as an intern for course credit with one of our off-campus partners for expanded experience in various biological disciplines.
 These include the following:

 The M.S. in Biological Sciences program plans to add greater focus on the growing field of genomics and molecular computational biological sciences.
 For example, the Ocean Center has recently launched a "Global Invertebrate Genomics Alliance (GIGA)" consortium.

-Moreover, a new 4 course certificate in “computational molecular biology” has now been launched through the OC.
+Moreover, a new four course certificate in “computational molecular biology” has now been launched through the OC.
 The certificate intends to give students a practical background in DNA sequence analysis and bioinformatics.
 The training can make them more competitive in industry job searches for this growing field.
-The certificate will involve 2 genomics related courses from the OC, and 2 computer science courses from the College of Engineering and Computing.
+The certificate will involve two genomics related courses from the OC and two computer science courses from the College of Engineering and Computing.